Toronto00/web-scrobbler/.github/CONTRIBUTING.md

 ### Coding conventions

 We use a number of linters to verify the source code.
-Please ensure before committing the changes they meet our requirements by running `grunt lint`.
+Please ensure before committing the changes they meet our requirements by running `npm run lint`.
-If you're not familiar with Grunt, please read [this article][Grunt].

 We also use EditorConfig, which helps to keep code in the same code style in different code editors and IDE's.
 If you haven't used EditorConfig before,